A New Complexity Metric for Nonconvex Rank-one Generalized Matrix Completion: Abstract

 \section{Abstract}

-In this work, we develop a new complexity metric for an important class of low-rank matrix optimization problems, where the metric aims to quantify the complexity of the nonconvex optimization landscape of each problem and the success of local search methods in solving the problem.
-The existing literature has focused on two complexity measures.
+In this work, we develop a new complexity metric for an important class of low-rank matrix optimization problems in both symmetric and asymmetric cases, where the metric aims to quantify the complexity of the nonconvex optimization landscape of each problem and the success of local search methods in solving the problem.
+The existing literature has focused on two \revisee{recovery guarantees}.
 The RIP constant is commonly used to characterize the complexity of matrix sensing problems.
-On the other hand, the sampling rate and the incoherence are used when analyzing matrix completion problems.
-The proposed complexity metric has the potential to unify these two notions and also applies to a much larger class of problems.
-To mathematically study the properties of this metric, we focus on the rank-$1$ generalized matrix completion problem and illustrate the usefulness of the new complexity metric from three aspects.
-First, we show that instances with the RIP condition have a small complexity.
-Similarly, if the instance obeys the Bernoulli sampling model, the complexity metric will take a small value with high probability.
-Moreover, for a one-parameter class of instances, the complexity metric shows consistent behavior to the first two scenarios.
-Furthermore, we establish theoretical results to provide sufficient conditions and necessary conditions on the existence of spurious solutions in terms of the proposed complexity metric.
-This contrasts with the RIP and incoherence notions that fail to provide any necessary condition.
+On the other hand, the incoherence and the sampling rate are used when analyzing matrix completion problems.
+The proposed complexity metric has the potential to \revisee{generalize} these two notions and also applies to a much larger class of problems.
+To mathematically study the properties of this metric, we focus on the rank-$1$ generalized matrix completion problem and illustrate the usefulness of the new complexity metric on three types of instances, namely, instances with the RIP condition, instances obeying the Bernoulli sampling model, and a synthetic example.
+We show that the complexity metric exhibits a consistent behavior in the three cases, even when other existing conditions fail to provide theoretical guarantees.
+These observations provide a strong implication that the new complexity metric has the potential to \revisee{generalize} various conditions of optimization complexity proposed for different applications.
+Furthermore, we establish theoretical results to provide sufficient and necessary conditions for the existence of spurious solutions in terms of the proposed complexity metric.
+This contrasts with the RIP and incoherence conditions that fail to provide any necessary condition.